-Students who stay on school grounds after the academic day and are not under the direct supervision of a coach or teacher must report to the Commons Area.
-They are to remain in the commons area until they are picked up by a parent.
-Students are not permitted to remain after school in order to wait for athletic competitions scheduled to start after 4 p.m.
+Students are not to stay on school grounds after the academic day unless under the direct supervision of a coach or teacher.
+Car riders are to remain in the commons area, following appropriate physical distancing guidelines, until they are picked up by a parent.
+Students are not permitted to remain after school in order to wait for athletic competitions or practices scheduled to start after 4 p.m.